julianlam/feps/fep/61cf/fep-61cf.md

 If so, it decodes the `bdest` destination URL.
 It performs a webfinger lookup on the root URL of the destination site and looks for a link with `rel` set to `http://purl.org/openwebauth/v1`.
 This identifies the target instance's "token endpoint".

 The home instance constructs and issues a signed HTTPS request to this endpoint.
-This request must have an `Authorization` header starting with the word `Signature` followed by the encoded HTTP signature.
-The `keyId` property of the signature points to the public key in the user's ActivityPub actor record.
 The request also contains an additional signed header, `X-Open-Web-Auth`, containing a random string.
 Target instances do not use this header; it is provided to add additional entropy to the signature calculation.

 3. The target instance's token endpoint extracts the `keyId`, fetches the actor record, extracts the public key and verifies the signature.